Chew/ChewHelp-old/bots/discord/mlb-game-feed/commands.md

 - [`/config`](/bots/discord/mlb-game-feed/commands/config) - A way to tune the bot to your liking per-channel!

 ## Permissions

+The bot requires these permissions (and why):

+- Manage Channels - For `/setinfo`
+- Create Events - For `/plangame`
+- View Channels, Send Messages, Embed Links - For basic bot functionality. *Only required in channels where you intend to run games.*
+- Create Public Threads - For `/plangame`. *Only required in channels where you intend to run the games.*

 The bot does NOT do permission checking (except for its own permissions).